 The Independence Pass corridor was probably a summer hunting ground in prehistoric times.
 In more recent times, the Ute Indian people inhabited the Roaring Fork Valley and undoubtedly roamed the Pass and surrounding peaks and valleys in the course of their seasonal travels and hunting trips.
-Such sites as the Ice Caves near the Grottoes recreation site may even as served as primitive refrigerators for the preservation of food.
+Such sites as the Ice Caves near the Grottos recreation site may even have served as primitive refrigerators for the preservation of food.
 As settlers began moving into the Colorado Mountains during the mid-1800s the Utes were gradually forced onto reservations and were finally removed from the western slope in the 1880s after the Meeker Massacre.

 In 1873 the Roaring Fork Valley was first surveyed by the Hayden Geological Survey and was praised in the Survey Report for its great mineral potential.
 In 1879 the first prospectors crossed into the valley from the Leadville area.
 At that time, Independence Pass was called Hunter Pass, and it quickly became the main gateway into the Roaring Fork Valley from the more developed mining towns east of the Continental Divide.

 Silver mining took hold in the Aspen area and quickly grew into a major industry in Aspen.
 During these early years, the downvalley routes into the Roaring Fork were guarded both by the sheer walls of Glenwood Canyon and by the ongoing presence of the Ute Indians, whose territory included the Roaring Fork valley as far upriver as the Carbondale and Mount Sopris areas.
 Thus the upper Roaring Fork was settled from the top down, by settlers who struggled over the high passes of the Continental Divide.